ttzv-training-repos/item/README.md

     * Allows to enqueue SMS for immediate delivery
     * Allows to enqueue SMS for delivery on set date
     * History of sent SMS can be shown
-5)  CBox
-    * A neat way to store (or bookmark) some useful informations
-    * Entries can be sorted or searched by:
-        * Creator
-        * CBox Tag
-        * Date